 87% of marketing professionals say video content gets a good Return on Investment (ROI).

-And why not—with the rapid speed at which brands and creators are creating video content on YouTube, Instagram, and TikTok, this was quite anticipated.
+And why not—with the rapid speed at which brands and creators create video content on YouTube, Instagram, and TikTok, this was reasonably anticipated.

 Every platform today supports video, and Google is no exception.

 - Create high-quality and on-brand videos on your website.
 These can be explainer videos, product videos, testimonials, or slideshow videos to give a gist of your product, process, or company culture.
 Make it engaging with powerful visuals and background music.

 A great example of this is the video on Purple’s homepage.

 - Optimize the video for SEO by including target keywords in the caption and descriptions along with an attractive thumbnail to get quality backlinks.
 You can also post the video on YouTube and embed the video on your website to get a greater reach.
 Strategically place the video where the users are most likely to watch it.